Also known as the Pugshund, the mix between our favorite Pug and the mighty Dachshund is an easy-going pet that is a delight to live with.

 The Daug Diet

-Small-sized dogs like the Dachshund and Pug mix do not require large quantities of food, but in fact, need good quality of nourishment.
+Small-sized dogs like the Dachshund and Pug mix do not require large quantities of food, but in fact, need a good quality of nourishment.

 One cup of dry doggy food per day will suffice for your Daug, provided that it is of top quality.
 Budget about $25 to $30 a month for your pet’s diet.